 The following section will guide through all steps of a RNA-Seq analysis starting from raw data input.
-When reanalysing data that was obtained from the NCBI Short Read Archive (SRA), you'll first need to extract the reads as FASTQ files.
-This is easily done using the sratoolkits' "fastq-dump" tool (http://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?cmd=show&f=software&m=software&s=software).
-Before actually starting the analysis workflow, the user has to define a project directory in which all data, that is generated during the analysis is saved (see Figure 1).
+When reanalysing data from third parties that was obtained from the NCBI Short Read Archive (SRA), you'll first need to extract the reads as FASTQ files.
+This is easily done using the sratoolkits' "fastq-dump" tool (<a href="http://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?cmd=show&f=software&m=software&s=software = software).
+Files from the European Nucleotide Archive (ENA) can used directly Before actually starting the analysis workflow, the user has to define a project directory in which all data, that is generated during the analysis is saved (see Figure 1).